Critical, stability and higher-order analysis for Hardy type inequalities on Cartan-Hadamard manifolds: Acknowledgments

 \section{Acknowledgments}

-This project was completed when the authors met at the Department of Mathematics at Nazarbayev University in the Autumn of 2023.
-The first author is supported by the National Theoretical Science Research Center Operational Plan (Project number: 112L104040).
-The second and third authors were supported by the NU project 20122022CRP1601.
-The third author is also supported by the Committee of Science of the Ministry of Science and Higher Education of Kazakhstan (Grant No. AP14871691).
+The authors are grateful to the anonymous referee for their insightful comments, which have substantially improved the clarity and presentation of the manuscript, especially Theorem~\ref{stab-th-crt}.
+This research was funded by the Committee of Science of the Ministry of Science and Higher Education of Kazakhstan (Grant No. AP23488549).
+This project was completed when the authors met at the Department of Mathematics at Nazarbayev University (NU) in the Autumn of 2023.
+The first author is partially supported by the National Theoretical Science Research Center Operational Plan (Project number: 112L104040) and the MUR-PRIN project No. 20227HX33Z ``Pattern formation in nonlinear phenomena'' granted by the European Union - Next Generation EU.
+The second and third authors were supported by the NU project 20122022FD4105.
+The third author is also supported by the Committee of Science of the Ministry of Science and Higher Education of Kazakhstan (Grant No. AP23490970).

 \medspace